- Describe common recruitment strategies

 - Job fairs and campus visits: Job fairs are designed to bring together a comprehensive set of employers in one location so that they may gather and meet with potential employees.
 The costs of conducting a job fair are distributed across the various participants and can attract an extremely diverse set of applicants.
 Depending on the proximity to a college or university, campus visits help to find candidates who are looking for the opportunity to prove themselves and have the minimum qualifications, such as a college education, that a firm seeks.

 - Headhunters and recruitment services: These outside services are designed to compile a talent pool for a company; however they can be extremely expensive.
-Although these service can be extremely efficient in providing qualified applicants for specialized or highly demanded job positions, the rate for the services provided by headhunters can range from 20 percent to 35 percent of the new recruit’s annual salary if the individual is hired.
+Although these services can be extremely efficient in providing qualified applicants for specialized or highly demanded job positions, the rate for the services provided by headhunters can range from 20 percent to 35 percent of the new recruit’s annual salary if the individual is hired.

 No matter how a company decides to recruit, the ultimate test is the ability of a recruitment strategy to produce viable applicants.
 Each manager will face different obstacles in doing this.
 It is important to remember that recruiting is not simply undertaken at a time of need for an organization but rather is an ongoing process that involves maintaining a talent pool and frequent contact with candidates.